Tess of the d'Urbervilles: Fulfilment

 After a long search, Angel finds Tess elegantly dressed and living in a boarding house in the fashionable seaside resort of Sandbourne, under the name of "Mrs d'Urberville".
 In anguish, Tess tells him he has arrived too late.
 Angel reluctantly leaves.

 Tess and Alec argue, and Tess leaves the house.
 Sitting in her parlour beneath the d'Urbervilles' rented rooms, the landlady notices a spreading red spot – a bloodstain – on the ceiling.
 Tess has stabbed Alec to death in his bed.

 Tess chases after Angel and tells him of the deed.
 The couple find an empty house and stay there for five days in blissful, loving seclusion before being forced to move to evade capture.
 In the night, they stumble upon Stonehenge.
 Tess asks Angel to marry and look after 'Liza-Lu when she is gone.
 She sleeps on an ancient stone altar.
 At dawn, while Tess sleeps, Angel sees they are surrounded.
 Tess's final words on waking are "I am ready."

-The novel closes with Angel and 'Liza-Lu looking down at 8 a.m. from a nearby hill over the town of Wintoncester (Winchester) as a black flag that signals Tess's execution is raised over the prison.
+Angel and 'Liza-Lu look down at 8 a.m. from a nearby hill over the town of Wintoncester as a black flag that signals Tess's execution is raised over the prison.
 Angel and 'Liza-Lu go on their way hand in hand.